gvwilson/sensibleadventures/nardica/nardica.md

 "Excuse me," Honesty said.
 She grabbed her cart and headed down the gangplank without waiting for a response.

-An hour later the *Guinevere* was ready to set sail.
+The *Guinevere* was ready to set sail an hour later.
-Uncle Jack protested loudly when he discovered that four of the Marines would be travelling with them, and was even louder when they erected a gray tent on the deck near the stern, but the Marine commander just said,
+Uncle Jack protested loudly
+when he discovered that four of the Marines would be travelling with them.
+His voice went up another notch when they started assembling a gray tent on the deck near the stern, but the corporal in charge was as indifferent as the cold gray sea.
-"Standard procedure.
+"Standard procedure,"
-We'll stand watch in pairs,"
-he added.
+he said briskly.
 "Whoever's not on deck can lie in to warm up and mind the gear."
-Exactly what "the gear" was for was left unsaid, but judging from the capacitors and gunsight she had seen the Marines carry into the tent, Iffy was pretty sure it wasn't for stargazing.
+Exactly what "the gear" was for was left unsaid, but judging from the capacitors and gunsight the Marines had carried into the tent, Iffy was pretty sure it wasn't for stargazing.

 They cast off without ceremony.
-The *Bengal* fell in behind them, three times their size but leaving half their wake.
+The *Bengal* fell in behind them, three times their size but leaving no more wake than one of the little robo-tugs that normally swarmed the harbor, but had prudently scurried off to their recharging stations to let the lean gray destroyer by.

 For a moment Iffy forgot to feel worried and angry about Honesty and their trip and everything else.
-The warship looked like it had been built yesterday rather than almost a century ago.
+The *Bengal* looked like it had been built yesterday rather than almost a century ago.
-The intricate sensor-baffling whorls on her hull made Iffy's eyes swim when she looked at them too long, but where the *Guinevere* pushed through waves, the *Bengal* seemed to somehow slip past them.
+The intricate sensor-baffling whorls on her hull made Iffy's eyes swim when she looked at them too long, but where the waves beat at the *Guinevere*, they slid past the *Bengal* like someone turning their shoulders to avoid bumping into a bully on the street.

 Iffy felt almost hungry thinking about what her engines must look like.
 Three of them,
 two in the stern and one amidships as insurance against a torpedo strike,